begilbert-sys/C-Sudoku-Solver/README.md

 # Sudoku Solver

 ## How to Run
-Put all the files in the same directory and run the following commands
+Put all the files in the same directory and run the following commands in that directory:
 ```
 make
 ./main
 ```
-To clear out the files you can run `make clean`.
+For cleanup you can run `make clean`.
 ## Algorithm Explanation

 This algorithm uses backtracking (brute-force) combined with bit masking.
 All of the relevant code can be found in `solver.c`.